f0nzie/transcript_interview_john_hopfield_by_lex_fridman/John_Hopfield-Physics_View_of_the_Mind_and_Neurobiology-AI_Podcast_76_with_Lex_Fridman.md

 ## Epilogue

-And now let me leave you with some words of wisdom from John Hopfield in his article titled "Now What."
+And now let me leave you with some words of wisdom from John Hopfield in his article titled ["Now What"](https://pni.princeton.edu/john-hopfield/john-j.-hopfield-now-what).

 > "Choosing problems is the primary determinant of what one accomplishes in science.
 I have generally had a relatively short attention span on science problems, thus, i have always been on the lookout for more interesting questions either as my present ones get worked out, or as it get classified by me as intractable given my particular talents.""